 A siloed culture leads to one of the biggest problems caused by data silos: increased inefficiency.
 Teams are unable to learn from one another, and this completely independent way of working often results in duplicated work.

-For example, the customer service team, when analysing customer reviews might come across information that would be relevant for the product team, such as a bug in software, or ideas for product improvements.
+For example, the customer service team, when analysing customer reviews might come across information that would be relevant for the product team, such as a bug in software, or important call center statistics.
 By keeping this information to themselves, the customer service team is relying on the product team to do their own analysis of customer data to discover this same information.
 That requires two teams doing the same analysis: double the time, double the effort.

 Many organisations have come to realise the need to break down data silos in order to improve their long-term growth.
 A great example of this is telecommunications company, Orange.
 At the start of 2019, they decided they wanted a tool that could be used by employees at all levels of the company to empower them to make data-driven decisions in their day-to-day work.
 With Talkwalker, they were able to combine all their different data sources with social media analytics in a single source of truth.
 Within a few months of the setting up the platform, over 1300 employees across 10 departments in 28 countries were using the tool, accessing the same data, to make essential business decisions.